Nerwyn/android-tv-card/README.md

 ### Example 1:

 You can use the card in combination with the [browser mod integration](https://github.com/thomasloven/hass-browser_mod).
-That means that you can create a ex. input_boolean which opens when you click on its icon:
+That means that you can create an input_boolean which opens a popup when you click its icon:

 ```yaml
 type: entities